Get a bridging loan to buy and renovate a property to sell

 Again, check on the government website and the Planning Portal.

-If you’re undertaking a major project, such as converting a large residential property into student housing, and structural changes to the property will be necessary, planning permission is usually required and the relevant the building regulations will apply.
+If you’re undertaking a major project, such as converting a large residential property into student housing, and structural changes to the property will be necessary, planning permission is usually required, and the relevant building regulations will apply.

-If you’ve found a property you know you can buy, do up and sell at a good profit, we can get you the finance that you need.
+If you’ve found a property you know you can buy, do up and sell at a good profit, we can get you the finance you need.
+We have an award-winning bridging team who can guide you through your options.

-We have strong relationships with specialist lenders, private banks, family offices and wealth managers, who are very willing to fund both light and heavy refurbishment bridging loans.
-Call us to arrange a convenient time to discuss the property finance you need in detail:
+As a whole of market broker, we have relationships with specialist lenders, private banks, family offices and wealth managers who are willing to fund both light and heavy refurbishment projects.